slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ![](/assets/images/2023-09/azstudio_query1.png){width=1742px}(/assets/images/2023-09/azstudio_query1.png)

-Let's go ahead and select the top 100 records.
+We will execute the first query to get the top 100 records.
 The results can be exported from Azure Data Studio as a .csv.

 While this represents a bit of a longer approach to loading and manipulating the dataset, you may wish to explore other approaches:
 1. Load dataset into pandas dataframe